somekg/Fractal-Image-Renderer/README.md

-Mandelbrot Fractal Viewer
+Mandelbrot-Fractal Explorer
 ------------------------
-A high-resolution, mathematically precise fractal rendering engine built in modern C++17.
+A high-resolution, mathematically precise fractal rendering engine built in modern C++17 that allows for easy exploration of the fractal.
 This project generates extremely detailed 4K visualizations of the Mandelbrot set by calculating millions of points on the complex plane.

 ## 📊 Performance Optimization & ⏱️ Benchmarking